Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Symmetric Tree Ising Models

 Recall that a line metric space $(L_n, d)$ simply corresponds to $n$ vertices (or rather locations on the real line) $x_1,\dots,x_n$, where each pair of consecutive vertices $x_i,x_{i+1}$ is connected by an edge of length $e_i \in \R_{>0}$, and $d(x_i, x_j)=\sum_{k=i}^{j-1}e_i$.
 For a strictly positive fixed cap $M \in \Z_{> 0}$, the corresponding fixed cap metric is

-We will show that $(L_n, \dcap{M})$ embeds into $\ell_1$ using $O(\log n)$ dimensions with constant distortion.
+The work of \cite{abraham2022metric} shows that $(L_n, \dcap{M})$ embeds into $\ell_1$ using $O(\log n)$ dimensions with constant distortion.
+We will present an alternative approach that also attains this results, both for sake of completeness, and because it lends itself better towards our later result of \Cref{thm:general-cap}.
 Let $loc[i]=d(x_i, x_1)$.
 Throughout what follows, we will identify every vertex $x_i$ with $loc[i]$ instead.
 The main technique involved to construct the embedding is a ``lazy snaking'' procedure, described in \Cref{algo:lazy-snake}.

+Similar techniques have previously appeared in the literature: for example, in \cite{abraham2022metric}, the ``sawtooth'' function is exactly a means of non-lazy snaking with a fixed period (i.e., $\Delta=1$ always in step 4 above), which similarly allows embedding fixed-cap metrics into $\ell_1$.
+Our version of \textit{lazy} snaking is more conducive towards deriving our general result (\Cref{thm:general-cap}) on truncated $\ell_1$ metrics.

 We will require the following claim, which says that for every pair of nodes, lazy snaking does not overestimate their distance, and also covers at least a constant fraction of their distance in expectation.
+As a point of comparison, this claim is qualitatively similar to \cite[Lemma 2]{abraham2022metric}, but our proof is a different case analysis.

 \begin{claim} Let $embedding=\textsc{LazySnake}(loc, M)$.
 For every fixed pair of nodes $x_i$ and $x_j$,

 \end{claim} \begin{proof} The first part of the claim is straightforward, since snaking can only reduce distance between two nodes. \\ For the second part, let $i < j$ without loss of generality.
 Let $E_1$ be the event that $snake=0$ for some $t \in [\max(0, loc[i]-2M), loc[i]]$.
 Since the width that we snake over (if at all we are not at rest) is $M$, observe that $\Pr[E_1]=1$.
 We have three cases: \\ Case 1: $1 \le |loc[i]-loc[j]|\le M.$ \\ In this case, $\dcap{M}(x_i, x_j) = |loc[i]-loc[j]|$.
 Let $E_2$ be the event that $snake=0$ for some $t'=[loc[i]-M/4, loc[i]]$.
 Then, $\Pr[E_2|E_1]\ge \left(\frac{1}{2}\right)^8 = \Omega(1)$.
 This is because, the time to reach $loc[i]$ from $t$ is at most $2M$, and in this duration, we flip the ``rest" coin at most $\frac{2M}{M/4}=8=O(1)$ times to arrive at such a $t'$.
 Now, conditioned on $E_2$, we have that with probability $1/2$, we choose to move and snake for a width $M$, and if that happens, we have that that $0 \le embedding[i] \le M/4$.
 Then, since $|loc[i]-loc[j]|\le M$, we will have $embedding[j] - embedding[i] \ge \frac{1}{2} (loc[j]-loc[i])$.
 This is because, in the worst case, $embedding[i]=M/4$, and $loc[j]=loc[i]+M$, in which case $embedding[j]=3M/4$ after snaking around once.
 Since we only had to condition on a constant number of coin flips to obtain this,